tmahboob/iSGEm/README.md

 ******************************************************************************

-SDN experiment: Setting up RYU controller, where all Modbus TCP traffic forwarded to the controller via openflow rules set up FDI detection and then mitigation logic implemented at the RYU controller
+SDN experiment 4: Setting up RYU controller, where all Modbus TCP traffic forwarded to the controller via openflow rules set up FDI detection and then mitigation logic implemented at the RYU controller
 ******************************************************************************